FTSE down as defensives, Pearson and M&S fall; Carillion crumbles

 By Kit Rees

-LONDON, July 11 Britain's top share index retreated on Tuesday as falls in defensive stocks as well as Pearson and Marks & Spencer overshadowed gains in miners.
+LONDON, July 11 (Reuters) - Britain's top share index retreated on Tuesday as falls in defensive stocks as well as Pearson and Marks & Spencer overshadowed gains in miners.

 Mid-cap Carillion extended losses further.